Peugeot – Opel assembly plant commissioned

 “We believe, that by attracting investment into the automotive sector, we will help diversify our economy and support our ambition to become a regional gateway that offers a stable political and economic environment for multinationals,” he added.

-The commissioned facility will in the initial stage create 50 direct jobs, and will generate several opportunities for the local economy of the Erongo Region, including local small and medium sized business.
+The commissioned facility will in the initial stage create 50 direct jobs, and will generate several opportunities for the local economy of the Erongo Region, including local SMEs.

 The plant will have an annual production capacity of 5000 vehicles.